kunpengcompute/Spark-ml-algo-lib/tools/kal-test/README.md

 ### Compilation Tutorial

-####Prerequisites
+#### Prerequisites
 1. The Maven compilation environment has been configured.
 2. The algorithm software package has been obtained.
+#### Procedure
-3. Go to the Spark-ml-algo-lib/tools/kal-test directory in the compilation environment.
+1. Go to the Spark-ml-algo-lib/tools/kal-test directory in the compilation environment.
-4. Install the dependencies.<br/>
+2. Install the dependencies.<br/>
     mvn install:install-file -DgroupId=org.apache.spark.graphx.lib -DartifactId=boostkit-graph-kernel-client_2.11 -Dversion=2.1.0 -Dfile=lib/boostkit-graph-kernel-client_2.11-1.2.0.jar -Dpackaging=jar**_
-5. Run the compile command:<br/>
+3. Run the compile command:<br/>
     mvn clean install -DskipTests_**
-6. View the kal-test_2.11-0.1.jar file generated in Spark-ml-algo-lib/tools/kal-test/target.
+4. View the kal-test_2.11-0.1.jar file generated in Spark-ml-algo-lib/tools/kal-test/target.

 ### Deployment and Usage Description